CPEN-221/ppt-GeometryDash/README.md

 For the special `*` tiles, if the teleportation will place one outside the level then landing on such a tile would not be a successful play.

+You can also assume that the starting energy and the target resting energy will be at least 0.

 ### Task 3

 Task 3 builds on the requirements outlined in Task 2.